INCLUSIVE MARTIAL ARTS

 INCLUSIVE COACHING COURSES

 Inclusive Martial Arts sessions enable Ikkaido to offer young disabled and non-disabled people coaching, education and employment opportunities.
 We train coaches coaching quals link with high quality, UKCC accredited coaching qualifications which are monitored by OFQUAL.
 We ensure that each coach attends Safeguarding of Children and Vulnerable Adults training and Inclusion, Equity and Disability Sport training.
 Each coach must have a DBS, First Aid training and Public Liability of £5m.
-Browse our coaching qualifications for 2021.
+Browse our coaching qualifications.

 MARTIAL ARTS AND BRAIN DEVELOPMENT